 The program builds upon the foundation, knowledge, and skills students have acquired from accredited didactic programs in dietetics.
-The carefully structured program includes a minimum 1200 hours of supervised practice experience in the application of the nutrition care process and model to community based food and nutrition settings and health care nutrition based settings and is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
-The concentration area is in program monitoring and outcomes management.
-Upon completion of the program, graduates are eligible to take the registration examination for dietitians offered through the Commission on Dietetics Registration (CDR).
-Successful completion of the RDN exam is usually a prerequisite for state licensure or certification.
+The carefully structured program includes a minimum 1100 hours of supervised practice experience in the application of the nutrition care process to community and health care nutrition based settings and is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+Upon completion of the program, graduates are eligible to take the credentialing examination for dietitians offered through the Commission on Dietetics Registration (CDR).
+Successful completion of the exam is usually a prerequisite for state licensure or certification.

 Future Education Model